 Despite Social Marketing’s increased leaning towards ‘practicality’, Alexander’s mission is to bring more ‘science’ into the discipline.
 He envisions this integration as the more frequent adoption of biometric techniques such as EEG and eye-tracking to evaluate our programmes and interventions.

-Department of Health: Tobacco Graphic Health Warnings Systemic Collection Review – A multi-method study to investigate the future of tobacco graphic health warnings in Australia.
+Tobacco Graphic Health Warnings Systemic Collection Review and Neurophysiological studies – A multi-method study to inform the future of tobacco graphic health warnings policy in Australia.

 More about Alexander

 Griffith Award for Academic Excellence (2018), Griffith Award for Academic Excellence (2017)